xing/calabash-launcher/README.md

 ## Contributing
 Want to help improving Calabash Launcher?
 We could really use your help!

 Open source isn't just writing code.
-You could help by any of the following:
+You can help by doing any of the following:

 - Reporting bugs
 - Reviewing pull requests